 Information Collected via Third Parties

-: We may also obtain information, including Personal Data, from other third parties and sources other than the above.
-This information may include Google Analytics, LinkedIn, Facebook, Directory Listing, which have lead generation forms, publisher email or member databases, email list vendors and the like.
+- Information from Other Sources: We may also obtain information, including Personal Data, from other third parties and sources other than the above.
+This information may come from sources such as third party lead generation or telemarketing providers (such as Zoominfo), and analytics providers (such as Google Analytics).